identifiers-org/identifiers-org.github.io/docs/identification_scheme.md

 * https://identifiers.org/taxonomy/9606
 * https://identifiers.org/ec-code/1.1.1.1

-** Those URIs should be used in most cases, as they directly identify the data. **

 ## Identification of Registry's records
 Identification and reference to Registry's record is done via URIs of the form: http://info.identifiers.org/[collection]/[entity].